Certification of Bottleneck Task Assignment with Shortest Path Criteria: Introduction

-In this paper, we investigate when finite-time approximations of the shortest path search are sufficient to determine the optimal assignment of robots to goals.
-We focus on the \ac{bap}, see e.g., \cite{Pferschy1997C,Khoo2022TAC}, where the objective is to minimise the largest cost associated with the assigned agent-task pairs, referred to as the bottleneck.
-The \ac{bap} is particularly relevant for minimum-time requirements when a team of agents operates in parallel because the largest assigned agent-task cost then relates to the time of completing all tasks, \cite{Burkard2012Book,Shames2017CDC}.
-In this work, we follow an iterative approach to find an assignment where the complexity of the path planning is increased step by step to achieve better and better accuracy.
-As a stopping criterion, we check if we can certify that an obtained assignment is guaranteed to be a minimiser of the \ac{bap} defined with respect to the true shortest paths.
-If such a certificate is returned, we know that no further computational effort needs to be invested in planning the paths between unassigned robot-goal pairs.
+We investigate when approximate knowledge of the shortest paths obtained in polynomial time is sufficient to determine an optimal assignment.
+We focus on the \ac{bap}, see e.g., \cite{Khoo2023TAC}, where the objective is to minimise the largest cost among the assigned agent-task pairs, referred to as the bottleneck.
+The \ac{bap} is particularly relevant for minimum-time requirements when a team of agents operates in parallel because the largest assigned agent-task cost then relates to the time of completing all tasks, \cite{Burkard2012Book}.
+In this work, we follow an iterative approach to find an assignment where the accuracy of the path planning is increased step by step.
+As a stopping criterion of the iterative increase of accuracy, we check if the assignment is guaranteed to be a minimiser of the \ac{bap} defined with respect to the true shortest paths.